MarcosEsparza/engineering-portfolio/README.md

 ## About Me

+## About Me

-I’m a Mechanical Engineering student at the University of Texas Permian Basin focused on propulsion, thermo-fluids, and experimental testing.
+I’m a Mechanical Engineering student at the University of Texas Permian Basin focused on energy, thermo-fluids, and experimental testing.
 I’m part of the Falcon Aeronautics & Space Team (FAST), where I lead aerodynamic design and fin-can development for our 10,000-ft COTS rocket competing at the Intercollegiate Rocket Engineering Competition (IREC).

 On the rocket side, I work on fin geometry, flutter and stability analysis, and airframe modeling using SOLIDWORKS, MATLAB, and OpenRocket.
-I’ve also earned my Level 1 high-power rocketry certification and am building a dual-deploy Level 2 rocket, which has given me experience with manufacturability, recovery system integration, and safe operations from build to launch.
+That’s given me a lot of experience thinking about loads, safety margins, and how hardware is actually built and assembled, not just simulated.

 In the lab, I’ve run experiments on cross-flow heat exchangers, fluid friction and bend losses, flow-measurement devices, transient cooling, and velocity profiles.
-These projects gave me hands-on experience setting up experiments, using DAQ/LabVIEW-style measurement systems, and turning raw data into conclusions in thermo-fluids and mechanics.
+These projects gave me hands-on experience with piping, pressure drop, heat transfer, and DAQ/LabVIEW-style measurement systems — the same fundamentals used in real energy and pipeline systems.

+I grew up in the Permian Basin, so I’m especially interested in roles where I can apply this mix of design, testing, and field-style work to energy and infrastructure projects.

 ---